micro-community/development/docs/pages/faq.markdown

 ## Additional Users

 You can add upto 5 additional users on the dev tier.
 Every additional user added to your account is billed at $35/month.
-Whether you invite them or just plain create theaccount we'll keep track and invoice this as "M3O Additonal Users" on your invoices.
+Whether you invite them or just plain create the account we'll keep track and invoice this as "M3O Additonal Users" on your invoices.
 See [Get Started > Invite Users](/getting-started/invite-users) to see how to invite them.

 ## Additional Services